- You are here:

 This site shows availability of open spots for withdrawal management, residential treatment, recovery houses, sober houses, and walk-in services.
 It is recommended to call ahead to confirm availability.

-Offers help with community resources, recovery supports and coaching, substance use treatment, mental health treatment, social supports, transportation, questions/information about the Covid-19 vaccine
+Offers help with community resources, recovery support and coaching, substance use treatment, mental health treatment, social support, transportation, questions/information about the vaccines

 Contact Robin Ross, Recovery Coach (203) 443-9959